Vitamix Smells like Burning? Here’s What To Do!

 Use the Correct Blades for the Job

 Some Vitamix models come with separate blades for wet and dry ingredients.
 Using the wrong blade can cause the motor to work overtime and cause it to give off a burning, electrical smell even if it isn’t running for very long.
-Dry ingredients like grains, cereal, or nuts require you to use the dry blades while wet ingredients like soft fruit and liquids will cause the dry blades to struggle.
+Dry ingredients like grains, cereal, or nuts require you to use dry blades, while wet ingredients like soft fruit and liquids will make the dry blades struggle.

-Worse is using the wet blades for dry ingredients.
-Since the blades will interact differently with the wrong ingredients, you run the risk of jamming and burning out the motor, especially if you accidentally use the wet blade set on dry ingredients.
+It’s even worse to use wet blades for dry ingredients.
+Since the blades will interact differently with the wrong ingredients, you risk jamming and burning out the motor, especially if you accidentally use the wet blade set on dry ingredients.divider - blender banana strawberry

 Make Sure it Isn’t Overloaded

-Now that we’ve covered the less obvious potential causes let’s cover some simpler fixes.
-One of the most common ways you can overstress your Vitamix is by simply overfilling it.
+Now that we’ve covered the less obvious causes, let’s cover some simpler fixes.
+Overfilling your Vitamix is one of the most common ways to damage the motor.
 When the hopper is too full, the motor has to work harder than it’s designed to.

-If you think this might be your problem, try making a smaller version of one of your usual recipes and pay attention to the smell.
-If the smaller version doesn’t produce the smell, overfilling the blender is likely the culprit.
+If you think this might be your problem, try blending a smaller portion of one of your usual recipes and pay attention to the smell.
+Overfilling the blender is likely the culprit if the smaller volume doesn’t produce the smell.

 Keep it Clean

-The last possibility is an easy fix, but it also is something most people don’t like to hear.
+The last possibility is an easy fix, but it is something most people don’t like to hear.
 Keeping your Vitamix clean is essential if you want to get the most out of it in the long run.
-If you let residue and gunk build-up, your recipes will taste weird, and your machine won’t function properly.
+If you let residue and gunk build up, your recipes will taste weird, and your machine won’t function properly.

 Give your Vitamix a deep cleaning, paying particular attention to the area around the blade housing.
-Make sure to get all the hard-to-reach places since these are the most likely areas for a build-up to form.
+Make sure to get all the hard-to-reach places since they are the most likely areas for a build-up to form.divider - pineapple

 Conclusion

-There are many possible reasons why your Vitamix might emit a burning smell when you use it.
+There are many reasons why your Vitamix might emit a burning smell when you use it.
 We hope this article has given you a clear path to follow when troubleshooting your machine.
 We covered most of the common causes, but this isn’t an exhaustive list.
-If you work your way through the entire list and still have a problem, you should contact the manufacturer.
+If you work through the entire list and still have a problem, contact the manufacturer.
 They might be able to help you figure out the problem, or your machine could be covered under warranty.

 See also: 6 Proven Ways to Remove Burnt Popcorn Smell From Your Home